 - Quiet operation.
 One of the major advantages of warm mist over cool humidifiers is the quiet operation.
 This is because, unlike cool mist humidifiers, they do not use a fan to work.

 - Warms the air a little.
 During the cold seasons, keeping your home warm is a challenge.
 A warm mist humidifier can help slightly heat a room through the warm steam generated.
 Though they are not efficient at warming up your home like space heaters, they can slightly help improve the warmth of your home.

 - Hot steam can be dangerous.
 Safety is a top concern when using a warm mist humidifier.
 Because these units can get hot, accidents can happen when they topple/fall over.
 If you have children in your home, keeping a warm mist humidifier away from their reach or opting for a cool-mist humidifier is advised.

 - High electricity consumption.
 Heating water uses more energy than operating a fan.
-For this reason, warm mist humidifiers use more electricity to run compared to cool mist humidifiers.
-While the consumption is not huge, if you’re concerned with saving energy, cool mist humidifiers are your best choice.
+For this reason, warm mist humidifiers use more electricity than cool mist humidifiers.
+While the consumption is not huge, cool mist humidifiers are your best choice if you’re concerned with saving energy.

 For Babies and Children